orion-project/beam-inspector/bin/help/iso.md

 ### Principal axes

-Axes of the maximum and minimum beam extent based on the centered second order moments of the power density distribution in a cross section of the beam.
+Axes of the maximum and minimum beam extent based on the centered second order moments of the power density distribution in a cross-section of the beam.

 The <i>x</i>-axis diameter <i>d<sub>x</sub> = 2w<sub>x</sub></i> is given by